Tourism in the Basque Autonomous Community

 Tourism in the Basque Autonomous Community has increased considerably in recent years, and is a popular destination for tourists from Spain and France.
 According to data from the Eustat the number of tourists entering the region in the year 2009 was 1,991,790, with the final result still pending.
 71% of the yearly visitors come from the rest of Spain; the greatest number from Madrid Autonomous Community (14.2%), and Catalonia (11.1%).
 International visitors make up the remaining 29% - the largest percent come from France (7.2%).
 62% of the people who come to the Basque Autonomous Community visit one of the three capitals, 27% visit inland and 11% visit the coast.
 The average stay of the visitors is 2 days.

 272 establishments possess the Q award, a certificate denoting quality in the Spanish tourism sector.
 In the Basque Autonomous Community 140 tourist establishments, including hotels, apartments and tourist offices, among others, have the Accessibility Seal from a program which advises tourist establishments how to improve their ability to serve customers with physical and intellectual difficulties and visual and hearing impairment.

 Tourist resources

 Cuisine and wine

-The Basque Country's cuisine is one of its best-known strengths, in fact the city of Donostia-San Sebastián has the second largest concentration of Michelin stars per square metre in the world.
+The Basque Country's cuisine is one of its best-known strengths, in fact the city of San Sebastián has the second largest concentration of Michelin stars per square metre in the world.
 Wines from La Rioja Alavesa are produced within the control framework of the Qualified Denomination of Origin of Rioja.
 Other wine-growing denominations of origin are Chacoli, (from Biscay, Álava and Getaria), and Alvarinho, a semi-sparkling white wine.

 The Pintxos (tapas) are also served in some bars, also called cooking in miniature, giving rise in places to a Basque Nouvelle Cuisine.